 - Grad announcements are a great way to thank family and friends.
 Celebrating your graduation with an announcement is a great opportunity to thank your family and friends for their loyalty and support.
 A handwritten note or simply your smiling senior portrait makes their loyalty and sacrifice totally worth it.

 How To Address Graduation Announcements

 Graduation announcements should be addressed as formally as birth announcements, wedding invitations, and other staples of personal correspondence.

 Addressees should be acknowledged by their formal titles, and be sure to avoid address abbreviations.
 If you're unsure how to proceed, spell out full names.
 For example, use "John Smith and Mary Harper" instead of "Mr. and Mrs. Smith-Harper."
 See the examples below for clarification:

 John Smith and Mary Harper

 New York, New York 10001

 Take care to use the correct address on your labels, especially when sending college graduation announcements.
-You may want to include your home address if it’s likely your recipients will receive your announcements well after you’ve moved away from campus.
-If you’re including a “no gifts, please" request the return address is slightly less significant, but it’s still important to provide your friends and family with updated contact information.
+If the grad is sending the announcements, he or she may want to include a home address if its likely recipients will receive announcements well after a move away from campus.
+If you're including a "no gifts, please" request the return address is slightly less significant, but it's still important to provide your friends and family with updated contact information.
 Graduation announcements should be sent via first-class mail.
 If invitations to the ceremony or grad party are included, remember they should arrive no later than two weeks before the event.
-Announcements on their own can be sent in a wide timeframe, but as always, promptness will be appreciated, and don’t forget to use your matching personalized stationery for thank you notes!
+Announcements on their own can be sent in a wide timeframe, but as always, promptness will be appreciated, and don't forget to use your matching personalized stationery for thank you notes!